Tight Bounds for Sparsifying Random CSPs: Introduction

-However, this characterization in terms of the non-redundancy is still lacking in the following important respects: \begin{enumerate} \item In general, non-redundancy of arbitrary relations is not known to be efficiently computable, and in fact the asymptotic behavior of the non-redundancy of even some concrete small relations remains a mystery (c.f. \cite{bessiere2020Chain,brakensiek2025redundancy,brakensiek2025Richness}).
-Thus, neither computing the optimal worst-case sparsifier size nor the actual computation of the sparsifier itself are known to be doable in polynomial time.. \item Non-redundancy is only known to provide a \emph{worst-case} guarantee on the sparsifiability of CSPs with a given relation.
-For any fixed CSP instance, the non-redundancy does not necessarily govern the sparsifiability. \end{enumerate}
+However, this characterization in terms of the non-redundancy is still lacking in many important respects: \begin{enumerate} \item In general, non-redundancy of arbitrary relations is not known to be efficiently computable, and in fact the asymptotic behavior of the non-redundancy of even some concrete small relations remains a mystery (c.f. \cite{bessiere2020Chain,brakensiek2025redundancy,brakensiek2025Richness}).
+Thus, neither computing the optimal worst-case sparsifier size nor the actual computation of the sparsifier itself are known to be doable in polynomial time. \item Non-redundancy is only known to provide a \emph{worst-case} guarantee on the sparsifiability of CSPs with a given relation.
+This means that for any fixed CSP \emph{instance}, the non-redundancy does not necessarily govern the sparsifiability.
+In fact, the non-redundancy of a fixed CSP instance is always at least as large as the worst-case sparsifiability of \emph{any sub-instance} (subset of constraints) of that instance. \end{enumerate}

-In practice, many of the CSPs we encounter are \emph{not} worst-case, and thus one may hope that a more efficient characterization is possible for typical instances of CSPs.
-In fact, such hopes were recently expressed by Brakensiek and Guruswami~\cite{brakensiek2025redundancy} where they explicitly posed the question of understanding this typical behavior.
-Towards this end, in this work we consider the following guiding question: \begin{quote} What governs the sparsifiability of \emph{random} CSPs? \end{quote}
+In practice, many of the CSP instances we encounter are not worst-case, and thus one may hope that such instances are sparsifiable to sizes \emph{smaller} than their worst-case sub-instances, thereby circumventing the non-redundancy type bounds from Brakensiek and Guruswami~\cite{brakensiek2025redundancy}.
+In fact, \cite{brakensiek2025redundancy} explicitly poses this question of understanding this typical behavior of the sparsifiability of CSPs.
+Towards this end, in this work we consider the following guiding question:

+Our primary contribution is to give an exact answer to the above question by providing tight bounds on the sparsifiability of random CSPs.
+In order to bypass the ``worst sub-instance sparsifiability'' lower bound that confounds previous CSP sparsifications \cite{KPS24, khanna2025efficient, brakensiek2025redundancy}, we introduce a new framework of \emph{decomposing} and \emph{sandwiching} CSPs that may be interesting in its own right.